WYCI

 WYCI (channel 40) is a television station licensed to Saranac Lake, New York, United States, serving the Burlington, Vermont–Plattsburgh, New York area as an affiliate of MyNetworkTV.
-It is owned by Gray Television alongside Burlington-licensed CBS affiliate WCAX-TV (channel 3).
-Both stations share studios on Joy Drive in South Burlington, Vermont, while WYCI's transmitter is located on Mount Pisgah north of Saranac Lake, along the Essex–Franklin county line.
+It is owned by Gray Media alongside Burlington-licensed CBS affiliate WCAX-TV (channel 3).
+The two stations share studios on Joy Drive in South Burlington, Vermont; WYCI's transmitter is located on Mount Pisgah north of Saranac Lake, along the Essex–Franklin county line.

 Although WYCI is licensed as a full-power station, its broadcast range only covers the immediate Saranac Lake/Lake Placid area.
 Therefore, the station currently relies on cable and satellite carriage to reach the entire Burlington–Plattsburgh market.
-However, it has a construction permit to move its transmitter eastward to Terry Mountain in Peru, New York, where it will fully cover the Champlain Valley area.

 WYCU-LD (virtual channel 40, RF channel 26), licensed to both Charlestown, New Hampshire, and Rockingham, Vermont, operates as a translator of WYCI serving southern Vermont and western New Hampshire; this station's transmitter is located in Claremont, New Hampshire.